 Vietnam has suspended the entry of all foreigners since March 22, 2020 until further notice to limit virus spread.
-There are limited exceptions for diplomats on official business and highly-skilled workers.
+There are some exceptions for diplomats and skilled workers.

-The granting of normal visas is suspended until further notice.
+The granting of usual visas is suspended until further notice.

 NEGATIVE COVID RESULT

-The few travellers allowed to enter the country for official purposes must present evidence of a negative Covid test issued 3-5 days prior to arrival.
-They'll be required to undergo a further PCR test on arrival.
+Those allowed to enter the country for official purposes must present evidence of a negative Covid test issued 3-5 days prior to arrival.
+Travellers will be required to undergo a further PCR test on arrival.

 DO I NEED A VACCINE?

 The current restrictions do not have mandatory Covid vaccine requirements, however fully vaccinated travellers will be allowed a shorter quarantine period of 7 days as of July 2021.

 PROOF OF INSURANCE

 Travellers must provide proof of medical insurance that will cover Covid treatment.